leonp/leonp.github.io/blog/thinking/_posts/2012-07-05-the-rings-of-saturn.markdown

 layout: default
 title: The Rings of Saturn
 category: thinking
+review-title: The Rings of Saturn
+review-author: W G Sebald
 ---

 Reading Sebald again, which is always a deep pleasure.
 This is my second run through his East Anglian pilgrimage.